osm-merge/osm-merge/docs/extending.md

 extract and use that for the initial debugging of the conversion.
 Once I'm happen with processing the subset, then I'll run the full dataset to catch all the edge conditions.

+# Task Splitting

+A key part to processing large datasets is being able to chop them ihnto smaller more manageable files.
+All of the conversion scripts do work with nationalwide sized files, so I usually start by tweaking the conversion till I'm happy with it.
+Then I download the boundary of the national park, forest, state, etc... that I want to work with.

+This project  has a utility that does two key tasks.
+It'll use the boundary and generate a grid of task squares.
+Each task is currently 5000km sq, which is the limit for the HOT Tasking Manager.
+It's also a good size for working directly with the files and not using the Tasking Manager.
+The grid is clipped to the boundary.

+Then the [tm-splitter utility](tm-splitter.md) will use that task grid and make data extracts from the converted GeoJson or OSM file, one for each task.
+I then load the external data set for a task into JOSM, make a new layer and download OSM data, and then work my way through eacch feature in the external dataset.

+# Workshop!!

+There will be a workshop covering this process in detail at SOTM-US on Thursday, June 19, 2025.